-Step 8b.
-Retimer: The simulation platform samples the output waveform of Retimer Rx AMI GetWave at 1⁄2 UI after each clock tick returned by the function, generates a digital stimulus as the input to Tx2's algorithmic model, regardless whether Tx2's AMI GetWave exists or not, and performs simulation on the downstream channel, which consists of Tx2, physical channel 2 and Rx2, according to the AMI flow defined in the spec for channels without Redriver.
-The logic level of the digital stimulus is 1 if sampled value >= Rx1's Rx_Receiver_Sensitivity and 0 if sampled value <= -Rx1's Rx_Receiver_Sensitivity.
-If -Rx1's Rx_Receiver_Sensitivity < sampled value < Rx1's Rx_Receiver_Sensitivity, the logic level is unchanged from the previous bit.
+AMI_GetWave at 1⁄2 UI after each clock tick returned by the function, generates a digital stimulus as the input to Tx2's algorithmic model, regardless whether Tx2's AMI_GetWave exists or not, and performs simulation on the downstream channel, which consists of Tx2, physical channel 2 and Rx2, according to the AMI flow defined in the spec for channels without Redriver.
+The logic level of the digital stimulus is 1 if sampled value \geq = Rx1's Rx_Receiver_Sensitivity and 0 if sampled value \leq = -Rx1's Rx_Receiver_Sensitivity.
+If -Rx1's Rx_Receiver_Sensitivity \leq sampled value \leq Rx1's Rx_Receiver_Sensitivity, the logic level is unchanged from the previous bit.
 The digital stimulus have values of -1⁄2 volt for logic 0 and +1⁄2 volt for logic 1.